paigebrasfield/437-Final/README.md

 #### How to Run
 1. Open Cloud Run URL
+   - Use the top URL
-2. Upload resume
+3. Upload resume
-3. Navigate to /search
+4. Navigate to /search
-4. Search for candidates using key words/skills
+5. Search for candidates using key words/skills
-5. View results in BigQuery
+6. View results in BigQuery